dockermgeo/CliReds/README.md

 # CliReds

 Clireds is a nother Client for Rediskeystores.
-It is based on nodejs, but you don't need a nodeJS-Installation.
+It is based on nodejs.

-The compiled-Versions will work on Linux, MacOSx and Windows.
+The Compiled Version don't need a installation of nodejs and can run on Linux, MaxOSx and Windows.

+For Build a compiled version you need NodeJS.

 ## Installation
 ```